-- A more interactive user interface, with the model parameters always visible alongside the main spreadsheet, rather than only in the Solver dialog box. - Parameter analysis reports that provide an easy way to see the effect of varying data in a model in a systematic way. - A model analysis tool that reveals the characteristics of a model (e.g., whether it is linear or nonlinear, smooth or nonsmooth). - Tools to build and solve decision trees within a spreadsheet. - The ability to build and run sophisticated Monte Carlo simulation models. - An interactive simulation mode that allows simulation results to be shown instantly whenever a change is made to a simulation model. - The RSPE Solver can be used in combination with computer simulation to perform simulation optimization.
+- A more interactive user interface, with the model parameters always visible alongside the main spreadsheet, rather than only in the Solver dialog box. - Parameter analysis reports that provide an easy way to see the effect of varying data in a model in a systematic way. - A model analysis tool that reveals the characteristics of a model (e.g., whether it is linear or nonlinear, smooth or nonsmooth). - Tools to build and solve decision trees within a spreadsheet. - A full range of time series forecasting and data mining models. - The ability to build and run sophisticated Monte Carlo simulation models. - An interactive simulation mode that allows simulation results to be shown instantly whenever a change is made to a simulation model. - The Solver in Analytic Solver can be used in combination with computer simulation to perform simulation optimization.